This article is not for fragile egos. Words can hurt.

 If in doubt and a double-espresso will brighten your day, keep reading.

-If you’re one of us, a thick-skin writer who takes work seriously, this article is for your amusement.
+If you’re one of us, a thick skinned writer who takes work seriously, this article is for your amusement.

 Your reason: I don’t have time.

-Real reason: You quit before you start.
+Real reason: You quit before you started.
 To deceive yourself about being a writer will make you feel good but will leave you empty.

-Real reasons: You’re not serious devoted to writing.
+Real reasons: You’re not seriously devoted to writing.
 Don’t waste your time.
-Try something else that could feel the hobby void in your life.
+Try something else that could fill the hobby void in your life.

 Your reason: I don’t think the market is ready for my ideas.

 Real reason: Every time you read a book and you like it as well as feel that you can’t write so well, you get scared.
 You back down and you quit.
 Don’t.
 Keep grinding and learning.
 You’ll get better.
 Writing is a skill as well as an output of talent.

 Your reason: I just like to let characters take me through the story.
 Plotting kills creativity.